uwdata/mosaic/docs/api/sql/queries.md

   .offset(/* offet number of rows */)
 ```

+To learn more about the anatomy of a query, take a look at the [DuckDB Select statement documentation](https://duckdb.org/docs/sql/statements/select).

 ## Query

 The `Query` and related `SetOperation` classes provide structured representations of SQL queries.